yeximing/UCAgent-doc/README.en.md

 - In the forced Human Check phase, manual approval is required by executing the command `hmcheck_pass [message]`
 - For certain stages of the Checker, the forced Human Check can also be enabled via the parameter `need_human_check: true`

-### Multi language support for config and guid doc
+### Multi-language support for config and guide docs

-At present, the repo only provides Chinese version.
-If you need other languages, you can find the 'lang-dir' directory through `ucagent -- check`:
+At present, the repo only provides a Chinese version.
+If you need other languages, you can find the `lang_dir` directory through `ucagent --check`:

 ```bash
 ucagent --check